-USCIS Form and Information
+USCIS Forms and Information

 To ensure you are using the latest version of this petition, visit the USCIS website at www.uscis.gov where you can obtain the latest USCIS forms and immigration-related information.
-If you do not have internet access, you may order USCIS forms by calling the USCIS Contact Center at 1-800-375-5283.
+If you do not have internet access, you may call the USCIS Contact Center at 1-800-375-5283 and ask that we mail a form to you.
 The USCIS Contact Center provides information in English and Spanish.
 For TTY (deaf or hard of hearing) call: 1-800-767-1833.